adrian wattenmaker

 - OOBR (off-off-broadway review)

 Hudson Theatre Works mounts an ambitious and fulfilling Eugene O’Neill Festival.
-Both shows succeed beyond expectations.
 The two men in “Hughie,” command and embody their roles to near perfection.

 -Jim Testa, NJ Arts